Intelligent-Testing-Lab/carla-multi-fidelity-fusion/README.md

 ## Requirements

-- [ ] Write instructions how to run simulator
+- [ ] TBD: write instructions how to replicate data

+## Proggress milestones

+- [ ] Set up ADS (like Apollo) to run on CARLA
+- [ ] Define a logical scenario (e.g. a cut-in)
+- [ ] N-wise enumeration for to draw concrete scenario
+- [ ] Change fidelity parameters and save results
+- [ ] Verify determinism for each fidelity settigs

 ## Collecting data